SlybootsStudio/iqrpg.guide/faq.md

 - X-trade in from other games.
 - I won't lie to you, the early game is tough.
 It takes a bit of gold to make more gold.
 Stick to it and you'll slowly progress.
 It's an idle game after all.
 Marathon, not a sprint.

+## Market

+### Do I use `Buy Order` or `Sell Order`?

+* If you need the iem immediately, you can fulfilling a Sell Order.
+* If you don't need the item immediately, you can place a Buy Order.
+You must wait until someone with the item decides to sell it to you.

+You will end up paying more gold for the item to receive it immediately, and you don't have to compete with other Buy Order bidders.

+You cannot have a Buy and Sell Order up at the same time.

-### Why is this item so expensive?
+### What is market *flipping*?

-If you are patient, set up a buy order instead of immediately buying it at its selling price.
+A practice where you buy the item for a lower price, then resell it for a higher price.
+It takes minimal effort to generate gold for yourself.
+While this is allowed, it is commonly looked down upon by players and clans.

-### Why can’t I equip this jewel?
+## Why can’t I equip this jewel?

 You have to unlock the jewel slot. `market`>`token store`>`jewel slots`